 The Wheaton MFT Program’s Student Learning Outcomes (SLOs) are based in the program’s and college’s missions and are organized around equipping students who are clinically competent, have a holistic view of growth within the context of relationship both personally and professionally, care for the underserved, and understand the intersection of faith and systemic thought.

 The SLOs are as follow:

-- SLO1: Clinical Competency: Students will demonstrate knowledge of systemic approaches and treatment of clients and client systems.
+- SLO4: Students will demonstrate ethical treatment of clients and client systems.

 - SLO5: Students will demonstrate sensitivity and respect regarding diversity to those on the margins.